Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Background

-\citet{icarte2022reward} introduced algorithms for $Q$-learning for MDPRMs.
-One algorithm is \ensuremath{Q}-learning with RMs (QRM) over the cross-product $S\times U$.
-To exploit the reward structure encoded in an RM,~\citet{icarte2022reward} proposed QRM with counterfactual reasoning (CRM).
-In CRM, synthetic experiences are generated for each RM state per a single interaction with the environment.
+\citet{icarte2022reward} introduced $Q$-learning algorithms for MDPRMs.
+One is $Q$-learning with RMs (QRM) over the cross-product $S\times U$.
+To exploit the RM reward structure,~\citet{icarte2022reward} proposed QRM with counterfactual reasoning (CRM) and a sub-optimal options-based hierarchical RL algorithm---HRM.
+In CRM, synthetic experiences are generated for each RM state per environment interaction.